Boginn/mmam/src/doc/actions.md

  ```
 Striking does more damage, and exposes the striker, more than grappling.
 Grappling stalls the fight but can lead to submissions too.
-After a successful grapple action the defender gets flagged for having to save the next time he gets initiative (defender.match.save = true).
+After a successful grapple action the defender gets flagged for having to save the next time he gets initiative (defender.match.grappled = true).
 ```

 <hr>